-The chart below identifies the legal status of the children in care.
-The percentage breakdown in each status is identified as follows: Apprehension - 37%, Permanent Wards - 37%, Temporary Wards - 9%, Voluntary Placement Agreement - 13%, and Voluntary Surrender of Guardianship - 4%.
-At March 31, 2013, the agency did not have any children in Transitional or Order of Supervision status.
-In comparison to 11/12 statistics, apprehensions increased by 4 % and permanent wards increased by 8%.
-However, VPA status decreased by 10% and TW status decreased by 2%.
-No change was reflected in VSG status.
+The pie chart below identifies the legal status of the children in care.
+The percentage breakdown in each of the status is identified as follows: Apprehension - 13%, Permanent Orders - 55%, Temporary Orders - 15%, Voluntary Placement Agreement - 9%, Petitions Filed - 3%, Voluntary Surrender of Guardianship - 5% and Petition Filed - 3%.
+In comparison to 16/17 statistics, Increases were seen for permanent wards (9%) and temporary wards (1%).
+Decreases were seen in voluntary placement agreements (3%), apprehensions (1%), petition filed (2%) and voluntary surrenders of guardianship remained the same at 5%.

-As per the Children In Care - Placement Breakdown, the results of the placements of children are identified in the chart below.
-The significant placement types are Foster Homes at 45% (107 homes), Place of Safety at 22 % (53 homes) and Own Home at 30% (71 homes).
-In comparision to 11/12 data, foster homes increased by 11%, Places of Safety decreased by 4 %, and Own Home decreased as well by 2%.
+As per the Children In Care -Placement Breakdown, the results of the placements of children are identified in the chart below.
+The significant placement types are Foster Home-Specialized at 71%, Foster Home-Regular at 25%, (equalling 237 foster homes combined) and Place of Safety at 13% (39 homes).
+In comparision to 16/17 data, foster homes increased by 8% and Places of Safety decreased by 9%.
+Residential care maintained the same percentage at 2% and their was an increase in own home placements by 3%.
+The increase in own home would be indicative of agency supported placements of children at home with support systems and reunification plans.